 In graphical models, support recovery is mainly used for structure learning, i.e. estimating the underlying graph $G$.
 For undirected graphs, neighbourhood selection reduces to support recovery of the precision matrix, which is well-studied \citep{meinshausen2006high,wang2010information,misra2020information}.
 For directed acyclic graphs (DAGs), neighbourhood selection is widely used for both linear \citep[e.g.][]{shojaie2010penalized,loh2014high,buhlmann2014cam} and nonlinear \citep[e.g.][]{margaritis1999bayesian,aliferis2010local,peters2014causal,buhlmann2014cam,azadkia2021fast} models.
 This is closely related to Markov boundary learning, for which many algorithms based on greedy search have been proposed \citep{tsamardinos2003algorithms,tsamardinos2003time,pena2007towards,aliferis2010local,gao2016efficient}.
-More recently, a growing line of work concerns ordering based methods \citep{peters2013identifiability,ghoshal2017learning,chen2019causal,gao2020polynomial,rajendran2021structure}, which first estimates the topological ordering of the underlying DAG, then performs support recovery for each node to identify the parents.
+More recently, a growing line of work concerns ordering based DAG learning methods \citep{peters2013identifiability,ghoshal2017learning,chen2019causal,gao2020polynomial,rajendran2021structure}, which first estimates the topological ordering of the underlying DAG, then performs support recovery for each node to identify the parents.
 This prior work mostly focuses on consistency and upper bounds.
-In terms of optimal selection, \citet{ghoshal2017information} derive generic lower bounds for learning general DAGs without establishing optimality. \citet{gao2022optimal} derive the optimal sample complexity in terms of $\sps$ and $\dd$, but once again impose strong eigenvalue conditions; e.g. the simple example discussed in Section~\ref{sec:opt:motiv} does not satisfy the assumptions in \citep{gao2022optimal}.
+In terms of lower bounds towards optimality, \citet{ghoshal2017information} derive generic lower bounds for learning DAGs without establishing optimality. \citet{gao2022optimal} derive the optimal sample complexity in terms of $\sps$ and $\dd$, but once again impose strong eigenvalue conditions; e.g. Example~\ref{exmp:motiv} in Section~\ref{sec:analysis:sem} does not satisfy the assumptions in \citet{gao2022optimal}.
 By contrast, we explicitly focus on optimality with respect to $\Sigma$ while allowing for diverging eigenvalues.
-In doing so, we allow for a much richer class of SEM that includes the effect of path cancellation.
+In doing so, we allow for a much richer class of SEM.
 We mention here also that the effect of path cancellation has been noted previously \citep{wasserman2009high,buhlmann2010variable,genovese2012comparison}.
-These papers analyze the performance of marginal regression and the PC-simple algorithm under faithfulness-like conditions, but stop short of optimal rates, and do not discuss the case where faithfulness fails.